Mark Fuhrman: Murder in Brentwood

-Fuhrman has said that he feels that the prosecution abandoned him once the tapes were made public.
+Fuhrman said that he felt that the prosecution abandoned him once the tapes were made public.
 He said that he pleaded the Fifth Amendment after he could not get the prosecution to call him to the stand for a redirect prior to the playing of the tapes for the jury.
-Fuhrman has said that once the tapes came out, his reputation as a credible witness would have been nearly beyond rehabilitation.
+Fuhrman said that once the tapes came out, his reputation as a credible witness would have been nearly beyond rehabilitation.
 Fuhrman felt that Judge Lance Ito allowed the defense to control the trial.
-For instance, like Bugliosi, Fuhrman insists that relevant case law demanded that Ito foreclose the defense from asking him about racial slurs, since any potential relevance was outweighed by the prospect of prejudice against the prosecution's case.
-Fuhrman also asserts that Ito should have never been assigned to the case in the first place, because Ito was married to Margaret "Peggy" York, an LAPD captain who had been Fuhrman's superior officer in the past.
-In the Fuhrman tapes which were recorded by Laura McKinny, Fuhrman disparages York's appearance and he also suggests that she used her sex to advance her career in the police force.
+For instance, like Bugliosi, Fuhrman insisted that relevant case law demanded that Ito foreclose the defense from asking him about racial slurs, since any potential relevance was outweighed by the prospect of prejudice against the prosecution's case.
+Fuhrman also asserted that Ito should have never been assigned to the case in the first place, because Ito was married to Margaret "Peggy" York, an LAPD captain who had been Fuhrman's superior officer in the past.
+In the Fuhrman tapes which were recorded by Laura McKinny, Fuhrman disparaged York's appearance and he also suggests that she used her sex to advance her career in the police force.
 Fuhrman felt that Ito should have been challenged by the prosecution or he should have voluntarily recused himself from the case on that basis.
 Although the prosecutors had asked Ito to step down, they later withdrew their request out of fear that it would result in a mistrial.

 Other books

 For his next book, Murder in Greenwich (1998, ISBN 0060191414), Fuhrman investigated the then-unsolved 1975 murder of Martha Moxley and he theorized that the murderer was Michael Skakel, nephew of Ethel Kennedy, the widow of Senator Robert F. Kennedy.
-Skakel was convicted of Moxley's murder in June 2002, but later, his conviction was overturned.
+Skakel was convicted of Moxley's murder in June 2002, but his conviction was later overturned.
 The book was adapted for a 2002 television movie starring Christopher Meloni as Fuhrman.